spilliton/luft-balloon-jquery-testing/README.md

 });
 ```

-As you can see, you can next as many calls to t.after() as you need, just be careful not to wait longer than your max timeout!
+As you can see, you can nest as many calls to t.after() as you need, just be careful not to wait longer than your max timeout!

 ## Things Luft Balloon Does